Flow-critical graphs: Abstract

 \section{Abstract}

 Lov\'{a}sz et al. proved that every $6$-edge-connected graph has a nowhere-zero $3$-flow.
-In fact, they proved a more technical statement which says that there exists a nowhere zero $3$-flow that extends the flow prescribed on the incident edges of a single vertex $z$ with bounded degree.
+In fact, they proved a more technical statement which says that there exists a nowhere-zero $3$-flow that extends the flow prescribed on the incident edges of a single vertex $z$ with bounded degree.
 We extend this theorem of Lov\'{a}sz et al. to allow $z$ to have arbitrary degree, but with the additional assumption that there is another vertex $x$ with large degree and no small cut separating $x$ and $z$.
 Using this theorem, we prove two results regarding the generation of minimal graphs with the property that prescribing the edges incident to a vertex with specific flow does not extend to a nowhere-zero $3$-flow.
-We use this to further strengthen the theorem of Lov\'{a}sz et al., as well as make progress on a conjecture of Li et al.
+We use this to further strengthen the theorem of Lov\'{a}sz et al., as well as give a density bound on flow-critical graphs with at most one vertex of degree at least $7$.